-Miguel shook his head, “She’s like you without the –” He rubbed his fingers together to represent the word neither of them knew, but understood what the gesture represented.
+Miguel shook his head, “She’s like you without the –” He rubbed his fingers together to represent the word neither of them knew, but understood what the gesture stood for.
 “All thought.
 Independent, intelligent, above a lot of people and things.”
 Placing a hand on his chest, he looked over to Kandy, “I may sting, but you and Irma can cut people the fuck up.”

 “Surgeons cut to heal.”
 She offered off-handedly out of nowhere.

 He smirked, “Yea, they cut off your fuckin’ hand when all your ass needed was a bandaid.
 She says she’s an atheist and this is all superstition, myths, backward peasant thinkin’ rah-rah bullshit.
 Science is science.
 Anybody who believes in this over here is uneducated.
-Like whatever little girl.
+Like, whatever little girl.
 When she starts experiencin’ life and seein’ some real shit –”

 “All that’s gonna change.”
 Kandy nodded and he immediately hooked his arm around her neck bringing her over to kiss the side of her head, grateful he had a woman walking beside him who understood and respected the other part of life that was entwined with the tangible.
 The little brunette kissed the forearm crossing over above her chest before lovingly petting his wrist.
 She was just as appreciative of his acceptance.
 “Luckily, Irma’s got you and you both have your grandmother.”

 Though she hadn’t intended to, Kandy had inadvertently gotten Miguel thinking about the contrasts between their respective journeys being raised in and around both the spiritual and the esoteric.
 While his methods followed rather closely to the traditions of his family, he had to wonder what hers was like having been around so many different influences and probably not really feeling like any of them were her own.
 It was likely that at one time she had actively prayed to the skeleton saint memorialized on his neck.
 For what specifically, whether for love, for protection, to hold off death Herself, he could only guess.
 She talked about her practice in general terms, but in a way that seemed to indicate that it was private and for her own enrichment.
-When it came right down to it, he was just as curious about what was on her shelves as she was of his.
+When it came right down to it, he was just as curious about who and what was on her shelves as she was of his.

 “As long as she don’t take after our mom and go bat shit crazy for a fuckin’ organization that’s fuckin’ rich, but still got folks starvin’ all over the place…” Miguel trailed off and eventually sighed from frustration.

 Kandy’s grin caught his attention and when he went to ask about it, she reached up to ease him into an affectionate kiss.
 She could feel him start to smile as it continued, followed eventually by both of his hands on her face keeping her locked into where she was.
-Toward the end of it, those skeletal fingers sought out her denim wrapped rear to reclaim it with a possessive grope.
+Toward the end of it, those skeletal fingers sought out her denim-wrapped rear to reclaim it with a possessive grope.
 Laughing, she backed out of it covering her mouth with her fingers.
 But with his arm still mostly around her back, she wasn’t able to go far.

 “What was that about, mami?
 I ain’t complainin’, but –.”

-A pack of partially lit college students on rented scooters were weaving by packs of pedestrians up ahead prompting Miguel to gently guide Kandy up onto the grass keeping her well clear of the Natty Lite fueled antics.
+A pack of partially lit college students on rented scooters was weaving by packs of pedestrians up ahead prompting Miguel to gently guide Kandy up onto the grass keeping her well clear of the Natty Lite fueled antics.
 Standing behind him, she peeked up over his shoulder before hooking her arms up against his chest from behind and underneath his tank top.
 Skin to skin, her palms ran slowly up his stomach to his pectorals.
-He tensed a fair amount at first from the unpredictability of her touch, but made it a point to take a breath and relax.
+He tensed a fair amount at first from the unpredictability of her touch but made it a point to take a breath and relax.
 Her hands turned still, keeping him in a warm hug until she felt his shoulders drop back down to where they had been moments ago.

 “You were right earlier, but only a small part.”